 Not only does engagement jewelry symbolize a long-term commitment, but you’re making an expensive purchase.
 That makes it important to weigh your options before deciding.
 Make sure you get value for the money you spend.

 You can easily do that by choosing a GIA diamond.
-Thanks to the advanced equipment and manner of testing each stone, the GIA report gives you the data that proves it’s a natural gem and what value you’ll get with that stone:
+You can buy a GIA certified diamond ring and thanks to the advanced equipment and manner of testing each stone, the GIA report gives you the data that proves it’s a natural gem and what value you’ll get with that stone:

 - Treatments it underwent